 It is important to note that the silt assessments are indicative of the catchment rather than individually significant.
 There may be reasons for absence of silt or pockets of silt in any river.
 Silt will not settle in unstable, fast flowing habitats of rivers, but where present will accumulate in the more stable habitats where the silt can slow down and drop to the river bed.
 Unfortunately, the freshwater pearl mussel always occurs at stable habitats.
 The most important individual areas of silt assessment are in the mussel habitat itself.
 The Freshwater Pearl Mussel Regulations 2009 refer to habitat conditions at the site of the freshwater pearl mussel habitat for this reason.
-As seen in Section 4.2 above, there were strong silt plumes at the site of freshwater pearl mussel habitat, with average redox potential loss at 5cm of 24.1%.
+As seen in Section 4.2 above, there were strong silt plumes at the site of freshwater pearl mussel habitat, with most recent average redox potential loss at 5cm of 40%.
 Geist & Auerswald (2007) found that average redox potential loss at 5cm of less that 20% was required for juvenile survival.
-Hence the siltation levels of the Owencarrow Catchment are currently unfavourable
+Hence the siltation levels in the Mountain Catchment are currently unfavourable.
+The level of mobilized silt is the most likely cause of the high adult death rate also.

-Figure 4.11 illustrates the results from this assessment in the broader catchment.
-In the Owencarrow catchment, the silt plume was recorded as not significant in 3 locations and moderate in 4 locations assessed.
+Figure 4.16 illustrates the results from this assessment in the broader catchment.
+In the Mountain catchment, the silt plume was recorded as not significant in 3 locations and moderate in 1 location assessed.

-Figure 4.11 Silt plume survey results
+Figure 4.16 Silt plume survey results